I knew it was her right away because, despite her royal titles, her kissing behavior isn't continental--one cheek suffices for her greetings.

 "I see why you're in a good mood," said Beach, "What a wonderful way to start the day."

-"Yes it is," I said.
-"That one act of kindness made me understand for the first time ever, why God decided against the total holocaust of Sodom or Gomorrah or both or whatever, all for the sake of one person--Lot.
-One person really can make all the difference."
+"Yes it was," I said.
+"That one act of kindness made me understand for the first time ever, why God decided against the total holocaust of Sodom or Gomorrah or both or whatever, all for the sake of one person--that one being Lot.
+It's more evidence that one person really can make all the difference."

 "Hmmm," said Beach.

 "Although I still think it a terrible prank," I said, "to turn Lot's wife into a pillar of salt just because she looked back at the home she was leaving.
-Don't we all look when someone says, Don't look now but...?"
+I mean, don't we all look when someone says, Don't look now but...?"

 "I'm afraid that our time is up," Beach said.

 "Don't forget the notes," I said.
-"I'll want to review in case of a pop quiz."
+"I'll want to review in case there's a pop quiz."